jamescowens/Boxel-Demo/README.md

 docker images # should display boxel under REPOSITORY column
 ```

+Once we built the boxel container let's build it's dependencies:

 ## Crossbar
 Boxel uses [Crossbar](http://crossbar.io/) for device discovery,
 communication between the web app to the minecraft server, and to serve the web app we just saw.

 ## Redis
-Boxel uses [Redis]() to push codec data into a pub/sub for Minecraft to use.
+Boxel uses [Redis](https://github.com/antirez/redis) to push codec data into a pub/sub for Minecraft to use.

 ## PhantomJS
-Boxel uses [PhantomJs]() for headless browsing to get images of websites to boxelize.
+Boxel uses [PhantomJS](https://github.com/ariya/phantomjs) for headless browsing to get images of websites to boxelize.

 ```bash
 # At the root of the project